-Action # Title Description Total Funds Contributing 2.1 Diagnostic SABERS All students will take the SABERS screener which is principally directed to support low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$3,000.00 No 2.2 2 Multi-Tiered Systems Staffing to support Tier 1, Tier 2, and Tier 3 instruction which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$60,000.00 Yes 2.3 Assistant/Associate Principal The District will continue to employ additional administration to oversee MTSS, PBIS, and discipline and is principally directed to support the needs of our low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$87,500.00 Yes 2.4 SEL curriculum The District will purchase SEL curriculum to assist in differentiating students needs and is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$7,000.00 Yes 2.5 SDRT Student Data Review Team will be implemented twice a year to focus on student data which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$10,000.00 Yes

-2.6 PBIS Continue to move towards full implementation off PBIS which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$6,000.00 Yes 2.7 Student Surveys Students in Grades 5 and 7 will take the Healthy Kids Survey.
+Action # Title Description Total Funds Contributing 2.4 SEL curriculum The District will purchase SEL curriculum to assist in differentiating students needs and is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities. \$5,000.00 No 2.5 SDRT Student Data Review Team will be implemented twice a year to focus on student data which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities. \$8,000.00 Yes 2.6 2.6 PBIS Continue to move towards full implementation off PBIS which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities. \$5,000.00 Yes 2.7 2.7 Student Surveys Students in Grades 5 and 7 will take the Healthy Kids Survey.
 Students in grades 3 through 8 will take a student climate survey which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$1,700.00 Yes 2.8 Paraprofessionals Classified staff to aide in behavior management at recess and in classrooms to reduce the suspension rate for all students which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$220,000.00 Yes 2.9 Attendance Communication Provide ongoing contact to parents regarding attendance and with truancy letters which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$6,000.00 Yes 2.10 All facilities will be maintained and in good repair Maintain a safe attractive school that students look forward to coming to each day which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$7,000.00 No 2.11 Counselor Maintain 0.8 Counselor to address student's needs which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$100,000.00 Yes 2.12 Parent Engagement Increase parent engagement by offering informational events with food and child care which is principally directed to meet the needs of low income, \$5,700.00 Yes foster youth, EL students.
+This action will also benefit students with disabilities. \$2,000.00 Yes class princ stud para Classified staff to aide in behavior management at recess and in classrooms to reduce the suspension rate for all students which is principally directed to meet the needs of low income, foster youth, EL students.
 This action will also benefit students with disabilities.
-2.13 Parent Engagement As a way to increase parent engagement and school safety.
-Provide fingerprinting at no charge to families which is principally directed to meet the needs of low income, foster youth, EL students.
+These paraprofessionals will be servicing students in the general education environment. \$284,000.00 Yes 2.9 Attendance Communication Provide ongoing contact to parents regarding attendance and with truancy letters which is principally directed to meet the needs of low income, foster youth, EL students.
 This action will also benefit students with disabilities. \$20,000.00 Yes

+Action # Title Description Total Funds Contributing 2.10 All facilities will be maintained and in good repair Maintain a safe attractive school that students look forward to coming to each day which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities. \$10,000.00 No 2.11 Counselor Maintain 0.8 Counselor to address student's needs which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities. \$100,000.00 Yes 2.12 Parent Engagement Increase parent engagement by offering informational events with food and child care which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities.
+This will provide additional opportunities for parents to provide input and will promote parent participation. \$20,000.00 Yes 2.13

 Goal # Description Type of Goal 3 Increase Student Engagement through course access.
+Broad Goal

-Broad Goal State Prior State Priorities addressed by this goal.
-Priority 1: Basic (Conditions of Learning) Priority 5: Pupil Engagement (Engagement) Priority 7: Course Access (Conditions of Learning)
+Priority 5: Pupil Engagement (Engagement)

-This goal addresses the following objectives in the Sonora Elementary School Strategic Plan The goal was developed to address input from educational partners to provide students with course assess to performing arts, after school enrichment, and after school athletics.
+This goal addresses the following objectives in the Sonora Elementary School Strategic Plan

+The goal was developed to address input from educational partners to provide students with course assess to performing arts, after school enrichment, and after school athletics.